ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 4. Under **Memberships** tab of your frontend [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should now see `2` instances.
 5. Navigate to the browser showing the frontend app and **submit**  balance multiple times to see the details of the frontend VSI and backend VSI serving the request.
 You should see one of the two VSIs serving your request.

-To monitor the load balancers and to check the logs, follow the steps mentioned in [step 6 of the tutorial](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-observe)
+You can check the logs and monitor your load balancers later in the tutorial.

 ### Automatic scaling
 {: #vpc-scaling-dedicated-compute-auto-scale}

 1. To switch to **dynamic** scaling method, set the `step3_is_dynamic` variable to **true**, **Save** the setting and **Apply** the plan.
 This setting adds an instance group manager and an instance group manager policy to the existing instance group thus switching the instance group scaling method from `static` to `dynamic`.
  ![scale instances](images/solution62-vpc-scaling-dedicated-hidden/autoscale.png)
 2. To check the autoscaling capabilities, you can use a load generator to generate load against your application.
+Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the public load balancer URL from the step above.
 This load generator will simulate about 300 clients hitting the URL for 30 seconds.
-Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the public load balancer URL from the step above.
-3. Click on **Generate load** a couple of times to generate more traffic.
+3. Click on **Generate load** and wait for the cycle to complete.
+Hit a couple of cycles to generate more traffic.
 4. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should see new instances being provisioned.

    You should see up to 5 instances taking the load as the maximum membership count is set to `5`.
 You can check the minimum and maximum instance group size under `Overview` tab of the instance group.